 - Aquatic (Brinlee Creek Ranch)

-Patients eat breakfast then travel by Pate van to the treatment center where they receive treatment Monday through Friday from 9:00 a.m. to 3:30 p.m with a break for lunch.
+Patients eat breakfast then travel by Pate van to the treatment center where they receive treatment during a morning or afternoon session Monday through Friday.
 Each patient who lives with us will receive treatment customized to their diagnosis and will rotate therapies throughout the day.

 Patients return to the residence after treatment then have free time before dinner.
 Evenings feature group activities, family visits or patients may just feel like watching TV in their room.
 Living in a community during rehabilitation provides many benefits.